 Samsung 850 EVO mSATA & M.2 SSD Review

 The M.2 and mSATA 850 EVOs can perform on par with the 2.5″ version (Review Here) by saturating the interface.
 We have reached the peak of what is possible with SATA 3 at 6Gbps.
-These drives show off Samsung’s 3D NAND technology but do not offer anything revolutionary on the users end of things.
+These drives show off Samsung’s 3D NAND technology but do not offer anything revolutionary on the user’s end of things.
 We welcome more M.2 drives to a market that lacks a lot of selection.
-Even more so when it is one of the fastest and most consistent SSDs we have tested.